MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 - **JSON View**: See the raw data structure.
 - **Tree View**: Navigate nested data with ease.
 - **Table View**: Quickly scan through data and drill down into details with just a double-click.

-### Easy Import and Export
-Move data in and out seamlessly:
-- **Import from JSON**: Load your data quickly from JSON files.
-- **Export Data**: Save entire collections or query results as JSON for backup or sharing.

 ### Mongo Shell Integration
 Need the command line?
 You’re covered: